rmac75/mboxparser/README.md

 mboxparser
 ==========

 Python to parse and exploit email stores in mbox files.
-Extracts various fields from email in mailbox format and writes the output to csv or a database.
+Extracts various fields from email in mailbox format and writes the output to csv (database in the future).

-Future: Will do addition header analysis to identify source IPs, add geolocation, etc.

 mbox.py: Parse mbox file